Site FAQ

 Do you edit or moderate the content of people's posts?

-I actively help people with hyperlinking and html formatting.
+I also actively help people with hyperlinking and html formatting.
 For example, folks often make posts saying "you should read my old post about subject x" but not include the link to that original post.
 When I can I will edit the post to include the actual link to the mentioned post.
 Or people will paste in the raw url for an image; I've edited the posts to actually include the img tag so that people don't have to copy and paste the url into another browser window to go see the picture.

-I also frequently edit posts containing book titles so that the titles link to bookstores selling the books (typically Amazon), since those referrals help pay for hosting this site.
+I also occasionally edit posts containing book titles so that the titles link to bookstores selling the books (typically Amazon), since those referrals help pay for hosting this site.
 If you already have linked the book to another location I will not change it.

 What else?
 Oh yes, occasionally I go through the site and delete "stale" content.
 Stuff that is no longer of value, things like links to sites that don't exist any more or long threads about someone having a problem logging in.